splunk/fluent-plugin-splunk-hec/README.md

 #### insecure_ssl (bool)

 Specifies whether an insecure SSL connection is allowed.
-If set to false, Splunk does not verify an insecure server certificate.
-This parameter is set to `false` by default.
-Ensure parameter `ca_file` is not configured in order to allow insecure SSL connections when this value is set to `true`.
+If set to `false` (the default), the plugin will verify the TLS server certificate presented by Splunk against the CA certificates provided by the `ca_file`/`ca_path` options, and reject the certificate if if verification fails.

 #### require_ssl_min_version (bool)

-When set to true, TLS version 1.1 and above is required.
+When set to `true` (the default), the plugin will require TLSv1.1 or later for its connection to Splunk.

 #### consume_chunk_on_4xx_errors (bool)

 Specifies whether any 4xx HTTP response status code consumes the buffer chunks.
-If set to false, Splunk will fail to flush the buffer on such status codes.
+If set to `false`, Splunk will fail to flush the buffer on such status codes.
 This parameter is set to `true` by default for backwards compatibility.

 ## About Buffer